jfischoff/jfischoff.github.io/data/blog/introducing-hasql-queue.md

 `UPDATE SKIP LOCKED` takes row level locks, but as the name suggests, skips rows that are already locked by other sessions.

-While the locks are held we delete the row and return it.
+While the locks are held the row is deleted and returned.

 It has the following plan